-By law, you have the right toaccess your personal health information (PHI).
+By law, you have the right to access your personal health information (PHI).
 For more information regarding access to PHI, visit our website at www.optimahealth.com/federal.
-You can also contact us to request that we mail a copy regarding access to PHI.
+You can also contact us to request that we mail a copy of the Notice.